Ene2/Assignments_SE/README.md

 **2. Scenario:**
 The workers in the production are sometimes changing the workplaces.
 Every operator works with different light conditions.
 While worker Bill has holidays a colleague of him works at his place.
 The gps sensor realizes his absence and the presence of another colleague and adapts the light conditions to the new worker.
 **3. Scenario:**
+During summer it sometimes happens that the temperature in the production area raises.
+The temperature sensor at the individual workplaces recognize this and send a message to the operator to do more breaks.

 ## Sensors required